khnmuhaimin/khnmuhaimin.github.io/index.md

 # Hi, I'm Muhaimin Khan

 **Computer Engineering Student | Aspiring Software Engineer**

-Welcome to my personal e-portfolio.
-Here you can find my projects, skills, experience, and ways to get in touch.
+Welcome to my e-portfolio!
+Here you’ll find my projects, experience, and skills, as well as ways to get in touch.
+I enjoy building software and embedded systems that solve real-world problems.

+💡 **Open to internships, collaborations, and project opportunities—feel free to reach out!**

 ---